renpy/renpy/sphinx/source/persistent.rst

 should only contain types that are native to Python or Ren'Py.
 Alternatively, classes that are defined in ``python early`` blocks can be used, provided those classes can be pickled and implement equality.

+Fields starting with ``__`` are supported, but will have the name-mangling effect described in :ref:`this section <elements-of-statements>`, which means they will be specific to the file they're defined in.
+This means that when renaming the file, access to that field will be broken.

 Merging Persistent Data
 -----------------------